tadeaspetak/santa/README.md

 > 💡 Secret Santa is a gift-exchange tradition where participants anonymously give gifts to a randomly assigned person.
 I have come to love this way of Christmas due to its promoting quality instead of quantity.

 1. Using a simple JSON file, define your participants and the template for constructing emails.
+2. Supported preferences include
+   - excluded recipients
+   - predestined recipients
-2. Suppoerted preferences include excluded or predestined recipients, and extra recipients with excluded givers.
+   - extra recipients with excluded givers
 3. Debug your setup and the randomisation of your pairings.
 4. Once ready, fire off your stealthy emails using a simple SMTP config or your Mailgun account.